tcosmo/tcosmo.github.io/_posts/2018-01-18-diff-primes.md

 </center> <br/>

-Which is consistent with the fact that the underlying formula I chose to generate this sequence was:
+Which is consistent with the fact that the underlying formula we chose to generate this sequence was:
 <center>
     <br/>
 $ U_n = n^3 - 4n^2 + 13$